-Students explore conceptual, theoretical, and experimental communications problems based on individual proposals, offering them the opportunity to integrate personal vision with professional goals.
-Meeting in cross-disciplinary teams facilitated by faculty advisors, students define the scope and objectives of their inquiry and outline their research and production methodologies.
-The class culminates in a visual project accompanied by a written narrative.
-Course Fee: \$100
+Students explore conceptual, theoretical, experimental communications problems offering them the opportunity to integrate personal vision with professional goals.
+In cross-disciplinary teams facilitated by faculty advisors, students define the scope and objectives of their inquiry and outline research and production methodologies.

-Illustration Concepts: The Power of the Story
+Illustration Concepts: The Power of the Story ILUS457 - 2 credits

-This intensive studio is designed to strengthen critical problem solving and imaginative skills, concept development, character design, staging development, and techniques, with an emphasis on and analysis of drawing skills.
+This intensive studio is designed to strengthen critical problem solving and imaginative skills, concept development, character design, staging development, and techniques, with an emphasis on, and analysis of drawing skills.
 Projects involve innovative image making, from preliminary sketches to developed solutions, using a variety of media.

-ILUS999 - 1-6 credits
+Independent Study ILUS999 - 1-6 credits

-Independent studies provide an opportunity for students to work closely and collaboratively with Communication Arts faculty on assignments that extend the scope of their current interests, or expand their expertise.
+Independent studies provide an opportunity for students to work closely and collaboratively with communication arts faculty on assignments that extend the scope of their current interests, or expand their expertise.
 Applications for independent study projects are reviewed and approved by the Department Chair based on proposals submitted by interested students.

-One over One

-PRNT245 - 2 credits
+One over One PRNT245 - 2 credits

-1/1 or "one over one" is a classic method of describing a print that does not exist in an edition.
-Exploring how unique prints are made both in and out of the studio is the focus of this class.
+1/1 is a classic method of describing a print that does not exist in an edition.
+Exploring how unique prints are made is the focus.
 Students use the matrix to create singular images that act alone or as part of larger whole, synthesizing individual and collaborative projects.
-Methods covered will include techniques such as silkscreen, monotype, and collograph, by using traditional print shop equipment as well as home printing methods such as plaster, gelatin, trace transfers, automobiles, and the sun.
+Techniques such as silkscreen, monotype, and collograph, are used, as well as home printing methods such as plaster, gelatin, trace transfers, automobiles, and sun.

-Printmaking I

-PRNT267 - 3 credits
+Printmaking I RNT267 - 3 credits